-Over the next year, I expect you to work constructively with your colleagues, members of the PMC, and citizens to deliver on the following priorities:
+I expect you to work constructively with your colleagues, members of the PMC, and citizens to deliver on the following priorities:

 - Over the long term, we want to exercise jurisdiction over the design and delivery of child and family programs and services.
-To accomplish this objective, over the next year: - Develop a model for the future hiring and retention of Community Connectors in all Regions. - Expand consultation to hear directly from frontline childcare providers, social workers, government partners, Elders, youth, advocates and Métis citizens on how MN-S can exercise legislative authority over children and families.
+To accomplish this objective, over the next year: - Expand consultation to hear directly from frontline childcare providers, social workers, government partners, Elders, youth, advocates and Métis citizens on how MN-S can exercise legislative authority over children and families.
 This also includes discussions on the necessary services, resources and infrastructure required to support this work.
-Relevant MN-S Ministers should be included, and in particular seek support from the Ministers of Justice and Education and Early Learning. - Continue discussions with the Indigenous Services Canada and engage the Province of Saskatchewan on the path forward to assert our jurisdiction. - We want citizens to be able to access services and programs in their Regions.
+Relevant MN-S Ministers should be included, and in particular seek support from the Ministers of Justice, Education and Early Learning and Childcare. - Develop an overarching Métis distinction-based model that focusses on providing high quality, timely, efficient and effective CFS services when CFS legislative authority is excercised in the future including a comprehensive costing-model with timeframes. - Map out a process that will lead to MN-S exercising full jurisdictional control over CFS for Métis children in Saskatchewan. - Continue discussions with the Indigenous Services Canada and engage the Province of Saskatchewan on the path forward to assert our jurisdiction. - We want citizens to be able to access services and programs in their Regions.
 A decentralized, Métis-focused service delivery model will best support our citizens.
-To work towards this objective, over the next year: - Work with the Ministers mentioned and the Minister of Housing and Infrastructure to design a pilot for the future construction and administration of a Métis Community Resource Centre for citizens to access services and support in an effective and efficient manner. - Support the Ministers of Women and Gender Equality and Justice in the development of a plan to address the situation of violence against Métis women, female Elders, girls, and LGBTQQIP2SAA persons in Saskatchewan.
+To work towards this objective, over the next year: - Work with the Ministers mentioned above and the Minister of Housing and Infrastructure for the delivery of a pilot for the future construction and administration of a Métis Community Resource Centre ("La Faamii") for citizens to access services and support in an effective and efficient manner.